County is located in the southeastern

 County is served by three public school districts: Jackson

 City, Wellston City, and Oak Hill-Union Local Schools.

 Private schools include Sts.
 Peter & Paul (Catholic)

 School and Christian Life Academy.

-for both high school and adult students in nearby Rio Grande.
+high school and adult students in nearby Rio Grande.

 is designed as an information portal to county government services,